paulusminus/lipl-book/src/lipl-display.md

 Control is used to select a theme, black letters on a white screen or white letters on a black screen, or to increase or decrease the fontsize.

 Future plan is to use a custom yocto distribution instead of raspbian.
 With a custom yocto distribution I hope to minimize boot time and energy consumption.

+[The source code for the Flutter version](https://www.github.com/paulusminus/lipl-display-flutter) can be found on Github.